-7. Advocate Statements
+Advocate Statements

-Your application must be supported with Advocate Statements from three Advocates.
+Your application, whether written or dialogic, must be supported with Advocate Statements from two Advocates.

 The Advocate Statements endorse your claim and are used by the reviewers to confirm that your application presents a fair and accurate reflection of your higher education practice.
 They are not used by reviewers to fill any gaps in the evidence you provide towards the Descriptor.